The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 Where the hotel sits in Venice

-The Cipriani stands on the Giudecca island, facing the basin of San Marco, three minutes by water taxi from St Mark's Square.
-The hotel runs its private shuttle every 15 minutes from 7am to midnight, then on request.
-Calm residential quarter, a few local restaurants ten minutes' walk, but you come above all for the seclusion.
-Marco Polo Airport 40 minutes by private water taxi (around 120 €), Santa Lucia station 15 minutes.
+The Cipriani stands on Giudecca island, facing the San Marco basin, three minutes by boat-taxi from St Mark's Square.
+The hotel sends its private shuttle every 15 minutes from 7am to midnight, then on request.
+Calm residential quarter, a few local restaurants ten minutes on foot, but one comes above all for the seclusion.
+Marco Polo Airport 40 minutes by private boat-taxi (around 120 €), Santa Lucia station 15 minutes.

 Good to know